Q Planes: Production

 The film's working title was Foreign Sabotage.
 Period airports and aircraft including the Airspeed Envoy, de Havilland Dragon Rapide and de Havilland Tiger Moth are featured in the aerial scenes.
 The Brooklands racetrack, which was also an important airfield, was used as a backdrop for the sequences on the ground.

 Written and produced in September 1938, Q Planes was a quick project for Olivier, already bound for America and the filming of Wuthering Heights (1939).
 Richardson, who had encouraged Olivier to take the role of Heathcliff with his famous advice, "Bit of fame.
 Good.", was always better at comedy and dominates much of the screen, with a sardonic performance as a spy, either working for Scotland Yard or British Military Intelligence.
 Q Planes is historically interesting for its contrast to later British war films and to Olivier's later film career.
 The film might be called the last of the "neutral Britain" spy comedies, which Hitchcock had pioneered in The 39 Steps (1935) and The Lady Vanishes (1938).
 The tone of Q Planes blends a spy thriller with high-tech villains, sophisticated romance and rapid-fire comedy.
-The British later excelled at this genre in the James Bond films from the 1960s (Jack Whittington co-wrote Thunderball [1965]) but here the comedic aspects are in contrast to the ardent, patriotic, sombre films that the British made once the Second World War began and the Germans, under Hitler, began to conquer Europe.
+The British later excelled at this genre in the James Bond films from the 1960s (Jack Whittingham co-wrote Thunderball [1965]) but here the comedic aspects are in contrast to the ardent, patriotic, sombre films that the British made once the Second World War began and the Germans, under Hitler, began to conquer Europe.